British Virgin Islands travel guide

 Standard taxi fares exist for most destinations, but it is sensible to clarify the fare with the driver beforehand.

 Many visitors to the BVI take part in water sports.
 The rate of accidents is very low, but they do occur.
-Many accidents involve the consumption of alcohol.
-Fear and dehydration exaggerate the effects of alcohol, so take care if you have been drinking.
+Many accidents involve the consumption of alcohol, so take care if you have been drinking.

-As the British Virgin Islands (BVI) is a British Overseas Territory, there is no formal British diplomatic or consular representation.
+As the BVI is a British Overseas Territory, there is no formal British diplomatic or consular representation.
 The local authorities deal with all requests for emergency assistance.

 For medical assistance and other services, call:

 Peebles Hospital on Tortola: +1 284 852 7500 or +1 284 394 3497

 Peebles Hospital Disaster Centre: +1 284 852 7525